onmax/issue-form-parser/README.md

 {
   "Country": "Spain",
-  "Age": "The age of the candidate is 17 years old", "Languages": "Python, TypeScript, and others...", "How many years of experience do you have?": "I have 2 years of experience" }
+  "Age": "The age of the candidate is 17 years old", "Languages": [ "Python", "TypeScript", "others..." ], "How many years of experience do you have?": "I have 2 years of experience", "What languages do you know?": { "Python": true, "TypeScript": true, "JavaScript": false, "C++": false }
+}
 ```

+### 📝 Notes

+- If you use Dropdowns with multiple answers, the answers will be an array.
+This is also true for answers that are separated by commas.
+- If you use Checkboxes, the answers will be an object with the name of the checkbox as the key and the value will be `true` if the checkbox is checked, and `false` if it is not.

 ## Learn more about the parser

 <details>
-<summary>Open me!</summary>
+<summary>Types of issues</summary>

 ## Types of issues